areed1192/trading-system/README.md

 ## Requirements

-1.A Microsoft Azure Subscription.
+1. A Microsoft Azure Subscription.
-2.The Azure CLI installed on your system.
+2. The Azure CLI installed on your system.
-3.A IEX API Key.
+3. A IEX API Key.
-4.A TD Ameritrade Account.
+4. A TD Ameritrade Account.

 ## Setup